Navneet1206/Ether-Chess-OTC/GetPoints.md

 # Project Contribution Guidelines

 Thank you for contributing to this project!
-To streamline the process and ensure smooth collaboration, please follow the guidelines below when submitting your pull requests.
+To streamline the process to get points in the SWOC and ensure smooth collaboration, please follow the guidelines below when submitting your pull requests.

 ## **How to Submit Pull Request Information**